vinclyc/kopi-latte/README.md

 The finetuned model was then used to classify the remaining unlabelled locations.
 Prediction scores were aggregated for each location, and a threshold was set to flag locations requiring manual review.

 ### 5. Data Visualisation
 After completing the manual review, I consolidated the labels from the three classification layers.
-Using GeoPandas, I performed a spatial join of the Google Maps locations with the GeoJSON data to calculate the coffee-to-kopitiam ratio for each area, yielding insights that were then visualized.
+Using GeoPandas, I performed a spatial join of the locations with the GeoJSON data to calculate the coffee-to-kopitiam ratio for each area, yielding insights that were then visualized.

 # Conclusion & Reflections
 Work in progress